Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Empirical Study

-Figure \ref{fig:quantiles_noESG} displays the relationship between predicted and realized maximum drawdown over two year-long periods.
-For each period, stocks are sorted into ten quantiles on the basis of predicted maximum drawdown, and the distributions of realized maximum drawdown are plotted.
-The first period (between 2008-04-01 and 2009-03-31) includes the financial crisis, while calmer market conditions prevailed during the second period (between 2015-04-01 and 2016-03-31).
-During the calmer period, the densities of different quantiles are more distinct.
-However, during the crisis, the middle quantiles tend to overlap, however, extreme quantiles remain well distinguished\footnote{The same analysis for excess returns to the risk-free rate shows less distinction between different quantiles but the lower quantiles have an average return that is lower than the higher quantiles, except in post 2008 crisis where the order is inverted.}.
+Figure \ref{fig:quantiles_noESG_ret} displays the relationship between predicted and realized log excess returns over two year-long periods.
+For each period, stocks are sorted into five quintiles on the basis of predicted log excess returns, and the distributions of realized log excess returns are plotted.
+The first period (between 2008-01-01 and 2008-12-31) includes the financial crisis, while calmer market conditions prevailed during the second period (between 2016-01-01 and 2015-12-31).
+During the calmer period, the densities of different quintiles are more distinct.
+During the crisis, the bellies of the distributions tended to overlap with an average that decreases as the quintiles increase suggesting.